Ambassador Cruise Line: Launch of Ambience and Ambition

 Ambience set sail for the first time on 20 April 2022, with a short cruise to Hamburg, Germany, followed by a cruise to Norway.
 Ambition launched on the 10 May 2023 after being named by British sailor Shirley Robertson OBE and then set sail for the first time on the 12 May 2023 from Port of Tyne to Dundee, Robertson's birthplace, before heading down to France and Spain.

 Ambassador Group and Renaissance

 On 9 January 2025, Ambassador Cruise Line and Compagnie Française de Croisières (CFC) announced that they would merge, forming the Ambassador Group, with completion by the end of that month.
 CFC's Renaissance will join Ambassador's ships but will continue to serve the French market under the CFC brand.
 To meet the same emission standards (IMO Tier III) as the Ambassador ships, Renaissance will receive engine upgrades in January 2025 which will then allow her visit sea areas where stricter controls are required.

-Ambassador plans to increase its fleet to five ships by 2028.
+Ambassador plans to increase its fleet to four by the end of 2026 and five ships by 2028.

+Ambassador Kreuzfahrten and Ambella

+On 22 September 2026, Ambassador announced Oceania Cruises's Sirena would join the fleet in 2028 as Ambella.
+The ship will sail under the newly established Ambassador Kreuzfahrten sailing for the German market during the summer months; alternating with Semester at Sea which will use the ship during the winter months.

+She is expected to sail from Bremerhaven and Kiel.